DanOvad/youtube-channel-analysis/ReadMe.md

 # Read Me

+## Objective
+To create a dash app that uses networkX and plotly to generate a graph of featured channels for a select list of channels as our point of origin, and to conduct statstical analysis on significant nodes in the network and on the connectivity of the graph.

 ## Purpose

-The purpose of this project is to create a tool that can plot graphs of YouTube channels by crawling through featured channels on a profile page.
+The purpose of this project is visualize graphs of YouTube channels by crawling through featured channels listed on profile pages.
 This graph can then be used to analyze each channels' relative significance in that network.

-In this approach we start off with a list of channels as our point of origin, extract the list of channels featured on each profile page, and then repeat the process `n` times.
+In this approach, we start off with a list of channels as our point of origin, extract the list of channels featured on each profile page, and then repeat the process `n` times.

-This will produce be a directional graph, for instance `channel A` might point to `channel B,` but `channel B` might not point to `channel A.`
+This will produce a directional graph, which means each edge has directionality involved.
+For instance `channel A` might point to `channel B`, but `channel B` might not point to `channel A`.
+If both directions exist, than they are both counted as two separate edges.

 **Note:** Due to the crawling nature of this project, the analysis is relative to this subset of channels in the YouTube universe, therefore the statistics will change for different sized networks containing different points of origin.

 --------------

-## Context
+## Background Context
 Each channel has an option to feature other youtube channels on their profile page.
 This appears on their profile page as a tab.
 As in this example for Google's YouTube channel.
 ![image](images/sample-YT-featured-channels.png)